release-art/ch-mcp/README.md

 ## Overview

-- **20 read-only tools** across five domains: search, companies, officers, PSCs (persons with significant control), and filings.
+- **22 read-only tools** across five domains: search, companies, officers, PSCs (persons with significant control), and filings.
 - **Two transports**: HTTP (Starlette/uvicorn) for remote MCP clients, and stdio for local integrations.
 - **OAuth2 via Auth0**, with three modes:
   - `none` — no authentication (local dev / trusted-ingress only).
   - `remote` — JWT verification only (the MCP server trusts an upstream Auth0 tenant).
   - `proxy` — full OAuth proxy with dynamic client registration; tokens are persisted to Azure Blob Storage, encrypted with Fernet.
 - **Scope-based authorization**: tools tagged `ch_api:read` require the `ch-api:read` scope in the access token.
 Enforcement is per-tool, so `initialize` and `tools/list` remain reachable by unauthenticated clients.
-- **Structured responses**: Pydantic models synthesised by reflection from `ch-api` types; internal HATEOAS `links` sections are stripped.
+- **Structured responses**: Pydantic models synthesised by reflection from `ch-api` types.
+Every response carries a typed `refs` sub-object holding the resource IDs (company number, charge id, document id, …) extracted from the upstream `links` block — chain tool calls by feeding those IDs straight into the next tool's input.

 ## Tools